 It will be helpful for tax agents to sort clients according to when they will be required to start complying with MTD requirements.

-The pilot for MTD for VAT is expected to start in April 2018 and is an essential part of ensuring that the software, both the commercial products and HMRC’s systems, work properly and to allow agents, businesses and HMRC to test the associated procedures and support.
+The pilot for MTD for VAT started, on a small scale and by invitation only, in April 2018 and is an essential part of ensuring that the software, both the commercial products and HMRC’s systems, work properly and to allow agents, businesses and HMRC to test the associated procedures and support.
+The very limited pilot is expected to be extended into public beta in summer 2018 at which point HMRC will publish a list of available software.
 It is important that the pilot covers the full range of business types, for example VAT groups, those who trade internationally and those that are partially exempt for VAT.
 All the different VAT reporting arrangements such as annual reporting, the flat rate scheme and margin schemes also need to be included in the pilot.
 Some companies will be able to use off the shelf software packages but some may need a bespoke solution.

 When and how MTD will be implemented for corporation tax, particularly for the largest and most complex businesses, is still a matter for discussion and consultation though these businesses will need to be ready for MTD for VAT in 2019.

-ICAEW has created a planning tool which has been designed to help agents prepare their clients and their own practice for MTD.
+ICAEW has created a planning checklist that has been designed to help agents prepare their clients and their own practice for MTD.

 One of the many dilemmas that MTD creates for members in practice is how and when to communicate the requirements to clients.
 To assist with this communication exercise, ICAEW is making available pro-forma letters and factsheets for firms to adapt, brand and use as they choose.

-A short awareness-raising factsheet was published earlier this year and we have now published a factsheet to send to clients who were sent this original factsheet, to update them on the revised timetable.
+A short awareness-raising factsheet was published last year and we have now published a factsheet to send to clients who were sent this original factsheet, to update them on the revised timetable.

 We have also prepared factsheets which are suitable for clients who have not been sent a communication on MTD.